bpmn-io/bpmn-js-examples/bundling/README.md

 ## Building the Example

-Initialize the project dependencies via
+Install the project dependencies via

 ```
 npm install